prrao87/lancedb-study/lancedb/README.md

 Query [+beef +lamb]: Tarry, savory notes of dried beef, soy, charred lamb and underlying blackberry combine for a nose that screams umami.
 The palate carries a similar effect of grilled, lavender-covered lamb shank, black peppercorns and black sesame.
 Query [+shellfish +seafood]: Really?
 A five-buck Oregon Riesling?
 It's light, lemony and tart, but it's real wine, simple and plain, yet fine with shellfish or other light seafood.
 Query [+vegetable +fish]: Clean mineral notes blend nicely with fresh berry fruit, red rose and raspberry.
 This is a simple but genuine wine that would pair with roasted fish or vegetable risotto.
-Ran search in: 0.9256 sec
+Ran search in: 1.3454 sec

 --------------------------------------------------------------------------------
 # Vector search results

-Query [vanilla and a hint of smokiness]: Vanilla and maple aromas lead to overtly fruity red cherry flavors with a touch of sweetness and a soft texture.
-It's pleasant to drink for those looking for a soft touch, with very mild acidity and no tannin to speak of.
+Query [vanilla and a hint of smokiness]: Drenched in luxurious, almost sweet fruit flavors, this tempting and delicious wine is full bodied.
+Ripe in aromas and on the palate, it creates a vivid and warming cherry-pie effect on the senses, and is undeniably tasty.
-Query [rich and sweet dessert wine with balanced tartness]: This richly extracted dessert wine boasts a dark, inky appearance and aromas of exotic spice, nutmeg, cinnamon, dark chocolate, carob, roasted chestnut and mature blackberries.
-It is smooth, well textured and exceedingly rich on the close with loads of power, personality and persistency.
+Query [rich and sweet dessert wine with balanced tartness]: Not a lot of wood scents are showing, though the aging took place in roughly 50% new oak barrels.
+This has forward, pretty black fruits, juicy acids, some still-unresolved astringency, and aromatically it incorporates a nice herbal note, reminiscent of green tea.
+Still too young to drink, and the rating could go higher with more bottle age.
-Query [cherry and plum aromas]: Earthy, herbal aromas of cherry and plum come with a funky note of wet dog fur.
-Hailing from a cool, wet vintage, this is showing shearing acidity and abrasiveness.
-Quick-hitting raspberry, plum and red-currant flavors end with edginess and snap.
-This is 40% each Cabernets Sauvignon and Franc, with 20% Monastrell.
+Query [cherry and plum aromas]: Part of the select group of impressive wines from this year, this wine is ripe, rich and firmly structured.
+Black-currant fruitiness forms the base for solid tannins and a concentrated texture.
+The hints of wood-aging need to soften.
+Drink from 2022.
-Query [right balance of citrus acidity]: True to its name, this blend is tangy in acidity.
-Flavorwise, it's simple, with pleasant orange, peach, lemon and vanilla flavors that finish a little sweet.
+Query [right balance of citrus acidity]: This straightforward wine isn't particularly Cabernet-like, but it is good and sound.
+With furry tannins, it has a distinct sweetness of raisins and blackberry jam, as well as lots of brambly Zinny spices.
+Drink up.
-Query [grassy aroma with apple and tropical fruit]: Spring flower aromas mingle with a hint of orchard fruit.
-On the lean, extremely simple palate, yellow apple fruit mixes with a lemon zest note.
+Query [grassy aroma with apple and tropical fruit]: This is the finest Cheval Blanc for many years.
+It is, quite simply, magnificent.
+The wine shows the greatness of Cabernet Franc in the vintage, with 57% of the variety in the blend.
+It is beautifully structured and perfumed, with velvety tannins, balanced acidity and swathes of black-currant and black-cherry fruits.
+It's well on course to becoming a legendary wine.
-Query [bitter with a dry aftertaste]: Even at a considerable 15 g/l of residual sugar, this wine comes across as almost dry, thanks to its crisp acidity.
-Scents of petrichor, green apple and lime start things off, while those razor-sharp acids show up on the finish.
-Drink now.
+Query [bitter with a dry aftertaste]: The wine is firm with tannins as well as black-currant fruit.
+It does have a juicy edge that will develop well as it matures.
+Drink this potentially attractive wine from 2018.
-Query [sweet with a hint of chocolate and berry flavor]: A bouquet of cherry, white chocolate and juniper berry sets the stage for flavors of raspberry, blackberry, blueberry pie and baking spices.
-It is smooth in the mouth, with a sense of soft sweetness that is neither overpowering nor cloying, bolstered by a pervasive backbone of acidity.
+Query [sweet with a hint of chocolate and berry flavor]: Exotic, complex and vivid aromas, rich and fulfilling fruit flavors and a hefty structure form a great package in this full-bodied and extroverted wine.
+The winemaker allowed wild yeast and kept 30% whole clusters in the fermentation, then aged it in neutral barrels.
-Query [acidic on the palate with oak aromas]: The oaky smoke is quite powerful on the nose, which also shows vanilla dust and lime juice.
-The palate is anything but austere, full of toast, caramelized apples and smoked fruits.
-A line of citrus acidity stops it from becoming flabby, but this is definitely for the oak lovers crowd.
+Query [acidic on the palate with oak aromas]: A lovely young Cab, rich and balanced, and with the elegance you expect from this producer.
+Made from all 5 Bordeaux varieties, with a drop of Syrah, the wine is potent in red and black currant, blackberry and new oak flavors, with sweetly ripe tannins.
+Delicious now, it should develop through 2015.
-Query [balanced tannins and dry and fruity composition]: There is a good core of tannin here, the fruit sweet plums and ripe tannins, relatively soft and easy.
-Only that kernel of tannin offers some aging possibility.
+Query [balanced tannins and dry and fruity composition]: A 100% varietal Pinot, this wine has a faint bouquet of ripe black cherry and blackberry, exuding full flavor and body.
+Smooth, the oak is low impact, providing extra weight and sustenance while remaining balanced with the fruit.
-Query [peppery undertones that pairs with steak or barbecued meat]: An easy red blend, this would pair well with hamburgers or grilled meats.
-Notes of cherry and blackberry accent the palate.
+Query [peppery undertones that pairs with steak or barbecued meat]: This arresting wine has aromas of forest floor, strawberry and cola.
+It's light and lithe in feel yet still richly flavored with a lingering finish.
-Ran search in: 0.2470 sec
+Ran search in: 0.1876 sec
 ```